achaljain/smart-context/website/docs/vanilla-react.md

 # Life without smart-context

-Below are the steps for setting up state management using context.
+Below are the steps for setting up state management using react context.

 ## File 1 - Constants